the-crypt-keeper/tldw/README.md

 ### <a name="pieces"></a>Pieces & What's in the original repo?
+- **What's in the Repo currently?**
+  1. `summarize.py` - Main script for downloading, transcribing, and summarizing videos, audio files, books and documents.
+  2. `config.txt` - Config file used for settings for main app.
+  3. `requirements.txt` - Packages to install for Nvidia GPUs
+  4. `AMD_requirements.txt` - Packages to install for AMD GPUs
+  5. `llamafile` - Llama.cpp wrapper for local LLM inference, is multi-platform and multi-LLM compatible.
+  6. media_summary.db - SQLite DB that stores all the data ingested, transcribed, and summarized.
+  7. `prompts.db` - SQLite DB that stores all the prompts.
+  8. `App_Function_Libraries` Folder - Folder containing all of the applications function libraries
+  9. `Tests` Folder - Folder containing tests for the application (ha.)
+  10. `Helper_Scripts` - Folder containing helper scripts for the application
+  11. `HF` - Docker file and requirements.txt for Huggingface Spaces hosting
+  12. `models` - Folder containing the models for the speaker diarization LLMs
+  12. `tldw-original-scripts` - Original scripts from the original repo
 - **What's in the original repo?**
   - `summarize.py` - download, transcribe and summarize audio
     1. First uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download audio(optionally video) from supplied URL